 By choosing shoes that are versatile, it’s more likely we’ll only buy shoes that will be worn over and over again until they’re worn out.
 This helps minimize our ecological footprint and is easier on our wallets.

-Relating to my “effortful effortless” look, I’ve acquired some tips on buying shoes that make for good investments, courtesy of my mom’s friend.
-This friend, who was a big deal in the fashion industry in the 70s and 80s, says that women should always have a few pairs of beige or nude shoes because they go with everything.
+One of my mom’s friends, who was a big deal in the fashion industry in the 70s and 80s, says that women should always have a few pairs of beige or nude shoes because they go with everything.
 I’ve found this particularly true for fall and spring.
 Other neutrals I’ve found to be helpful are black and brown in winter, and gold in the summer.

 Another thing this friend said was that the woman should always wear the dress and not the other way around.
 In other words, the outfit, shoes, whatever, should seem like almost a natural extension of us.
 I think the more our style authentically reflects who we are as individuals, the more comfortable and confident we’ll be.